magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-31763-catalog-price-rules-are-reverted-until-manual-reindex.md

 1. Go to **Stores** > **Attributes** > **Attribute Sets**.
     * Select the default attribute set and add the "manufacturer" attribute to it.
 1. Create a configurable product with couple variations.
-1. Set "manufacturer" attribute value for previously created configurable product
+1. Set "manufacturer" attribute value for previously created configurable product.
 1. Create catalog rules:
     * Active = Yes
     * Websites = Main Website
     * Customer Groups = NOT LOGGED IN